taifdang/taifdang/README.md

 ###

 <p>
   My name is Taif and I'm from Vietnam.
-My major is sofware technolgies, I'm currently learning about .NET and I love C# applications, and other mysterious programs and software! with goal learn new things.
+My major is software technolgies, I'm currently learning about .NET and I love C# applications, and other mysterious programs and software! with goal learn new things.
   I hope to become a better version of myself in the near future.
 </p>